Beware when you compare: Why you should choose a specialist leisure insurance provider over a comparison site

 Use your imagination

 If you’ve been through this list and checked it twice, you can rest assured that it will have been a worthwhile exercise.
-Another worthwhile exercise is taking a moment to consider how a loss, big or small, would affect you and your ability to enjoy your happy place.
+Another worthwhile exercise is taking a moment to consider how a loss, big or small, would affect you and your ability to enjoy your holiday caravan or lodge.

 The answer to this will very much depend on your individual circumstances but should tell you all you need to know about how valuable it is to you.
 If you’ve owned your holiday caravan for 20+ years and you’re planning on trading up in the next few years, then a basic, market-value cover could be exactly what you need.

-However, if you’ve just bought a new model, are paying off a finance agreement, or have the luxury of being able to spend a lot of time in your happy place, it’s more than likely that a comprehensive new for old policy is what you’ll need.
+However, if you’ve just bought a new model, are paying off a finance agreement, or have the luxury of being able to spend a lot of time in your holiday caravan or lodge, it’s more than likely that a comprehensive new for old policy is what you’ll need.

 We can all save money on our insurance if we try.
 But usually, the savings are relatively small.
 They also might end up being the most expensive money you never spent if you have to make a claim.